nicotuoreniemi/Project-H7/Progress.md

 I got it all running in a way that boots 4 Vagrant machines up and automatically updates them and installs Salt-minion and connects it to the master.
 All credits from this go to Jami Lohilahti and his configuration.
 I would link the article but its password-protected.
 I'll share the few scripts used with the automation process.
 Everything with Vagrant works now so I'm easily able to simulate 1 master PC and 4 minions.
 I'll put the scipts as well as the vagrantfile used under this.
 Those are all you need to automate Vagrant machines setting up as minions.

 The vagrantfile looks like this.
+As I said earlier, instead of using one of the Vagrant machines as a master, I'm using them all as minions.

 		Vagrant.configure("2") do |config|
 		  config.vm.synced_folder ".", "/vagrant", disabled: true